Updated on October 26, 2022

 Master List

-I will go into more detail about my master list in a later post, but I try to include at least one thing from my master list to complete for each day or couple of days.
-I also write down an organizing goal or task for each day – even if I just write down “declutter for 15 minutes”.
+I will go into more detail about my master list in a later post, but I try to include at least one thing from my list to complete every day or at least a few times a week.
+I also write down an organizing goal or task for each day – even if I write down “declutter for 15 minutes”.

 Work